This blog may contain affiliate links. Read our disclosure policy for more info.

 Another Instagramble spot in Banff National Park located near Lake Louise is the famous Moraine Lake.
 Moraine Lake is arguably the most photographed lake in all of Canada and after visiting for myself, it’s not hard to see why!

-Bailey and I loved Moraine Lake so much I actually proposed to her here.
+Bailey and I loved Moraine Lake so much that I actually proposed to her here.
 There’s something about Moraine Lake that feels so romantic.
 So much so, it made our blog about the top things to do on a honeymoon in Banff.

 10. Lake Minnewanka